ArtifactDB/SewerRat/README.md

 On success, the files in the specified directory will be registered in the index.
 Note that SewerRat will just skip problematic files, e.g., invalid JSON, insufficient permissions.
 Any such problems are reported in the `comments` array rather than blocking the entire indexing process.
+The verification code file can also be deleted from the directory once the registration is complete.

 The deregistration process is identical if we replace the `/register/*` endpoints with `/deregister/*`.
 The only exception is when the caller requests deregistration of a directory that does not exist.